celery/celery/CONTRIBUTING.rst

 ~~~~~~~~~~~~~

 To make sure that all modules have a corresponding section in the API
-reference please execute:
+reference, please execute:

 .. code-block:: console

     $ make apicheck

-If files are missing you can add them by copying an existing reference file.
+If files are missing, you can add them by copying an existing reference file.

-If the module is internal it should be part of the internal reference
+If the module is internal, it should be part of the internal reference
 located in :file:`docs/internals/reference/`.
-If the module is public
+If the module is public,
 it should be located in :file:`docs/reference/`.

-For example if reference is missing for the module ``celery.worker.awesome``
+For example, if reference is missing for the module ``celery.worker.awesome``
 and this module is considered part of the public API, use the following steps: